joeatodd/HiDEM/README.md

 Point to the input file (e.g. testinp.dat) using HIDEM_STARTINFO

+## Test Case ##

+A test case is provided in the `test` directory.
+This is a simple rectangular domain with a sloping upper surface.
+This simulation will produce fracturing behaviour within a 6 hour simulation on 130 CPUs.
+The user should edit `example.job` to provide a valid PBS budget account, and the correct number of nodes and cores (currently 6, 130) depending on system architecture (cores per node).

+The behaviour of the test case can be changed by modifying `Max Load` and `Friction Scale` in inp.dat.

 ## Running the model ##

 The model runs in parallel using MPI, so the simulation should be started using `mpirun` or `aprun`: